-We recognize that support and respect for human rights are integral parts of our sustainability commitments.
-In fiscal 2022, we formed a newly structured ESG Executive Committee, made up of a subset of our Global Management Committee (GMC), accountable for approving strategic global decisions aligned to Accenture's corporate sustainability commitments.
-Our ESG Executive Committee and steering committee (which is comprised of leaders across Accenture) meet regularly to monitor performance, identify improvement areas and elevate matters to the Board as appropriate through the GMC.
-The ESG steering committee has responsibility across all operational sustainability topics, including human rights governance.
+We recognize that support and respect for human rights are an integral part of our sustainability commitments.
+Our global ESG steering committee, which is comprised of leaders across Accenture, has responsibility across all operational sustainability topics, including human rights governance.
 This committee is chaired by our Senior Managing Director and Executive Director - Corporate Services & Sustainability and Business Operations.

-In Germany, the Board of Directors of Accenture Germany has responsibility for ESG matters and has appointed a Human Rights Officer:
+In Germany, the Board of Directors of Accenture Germany has responsibility for ESG matters and as part of our human rights and supply chain due diligence and monitoring strategy in Germany, they have appointed a Human Rights Officer:

-Karl Rathgeb karl.rathgeb@accenture.com +49 6173-94-67305
+Karl Rathgeb karl.rathgeb@accenture.com +49 6173-94-67305 In addition, Accenture Germany has established a multidisciplinary LkSG working group, which includes a designated lead and representatives from our business, Legal and Procurement.

-The Human Rights Officer has responsibility for the implementation by Accenture Germany of the German Supply Chain Due Diligence Act (the "Act") drawing on the support and expertise of the relevant corporate functions such as Legal, Human Resources, and Procurement.
+The Human Rights Officer has responsibility for overseeing the LkSG-related risk management, where the LkSG working group is responsible for the implementation of our LkSG processes, drawing on the support and expertise of relevant corporate functions such as Legal, Human Resources, and Procurement.
 In addition, we are engaging with the German works council as necessary.

-The Board of Directors of Accenture Germany is informed regularly, at least once a year, about the work of the Human Rights Officer.
+The Board of Directors of Accenture Germany is informed regularly, at least once a year, about the work of the Human Rights Officer and the LkSG working group.